 Salary support for businesses: the Coronavirus Job Retention Scheme

-Last Friday, Rishi Sunak announced the Coronavirus Job Retention Scheme (“JRS”).
-This will allow businesses to apply for a reimbursement from HMRC to receive 80% of furloughed employees’ pay (up to a maximum monthly sum of £2,500), in an attempt to avoid large numbers of people being laid off or made redundant.
+On 20 March, Rishi Sunak announced the Coronavirus Job Retention Scheme (“JRS”).
+This allows businesses to apply for a reimbursement from HMRC to receive 80% of furloughed employees’ pay (up to a maximum monthly sum of £2,500) plus the associated employer's NICs, and minimum automatic employer pension contributions, to avoid large numbers of people being laid off or made redundant.

 Businesses should raise the possibility of workers being furloughed at the earliest possible opportunity to keep them informed throughout the process.
 We would encourage legal advice to be taken to ensure correct implementation.
 We can put you in contact with employment law specialists, if required.